 Staff Present at meeting

-Meeting Led by Gen, Julie, Maria, Sara, Dawn, Lucy, Aurelija.
+Meeting Led by Gen, Julie, Lucy, Viva, Sara.

 Infection control and cleaning

-Gen was very pleased to say that extra measures have been taken in cleaning and ensuring all surfaces, frames, furniture etc are cleaned continually, temperature checks of staff and residents are being done every day, staff are wearing masks so as to stop us bringing anything in from outside.
-Hand hygiene during this lockdown has been much improved and staff are encouraging and helping residents with this and it is very effective.
-We must also be aware that Oral hygiene is very important both morning and night as this virus does affect the respiratory system so we need to be very careful.
-Julian asked if hand washing was as effective as the hand gel and of course we confirmed that where possible hand washing is the best action.
+The extra measures that have been taking place with cleaning and ensuring all surfaces, frames, furniture etc are cleaned continually, temperature checks on staff and residents every day, staff wearing masks so as to stop us bringing anything in from outside will continue for some time to come.
+Hand hygiene during this lockdown has been much improved and staff are encouraging and helping residents with this and it is very affective in stopping spread so again we would like to continue the good work in this area.

 Contacting our loved ones and friends

-We have been staying in touch with our loved ones by letter writing, phone calls, video calls and waving through the windows.
+We have been staying in touch with our loved ones by letter writing, phone calls, video calls, waving and chatting through the windows.
 Staff have been helping residents where needed and we are trying to make everything as smooth as possible.
 Any support needed by residents to make contact is always available.
-Margaret has been helping Sheila and Ruby with calls, Julian has been independently staying in touch and so has Muriel.
-Where independent contact can be done we are actively encouraging.
-We know residents are missing Church Services but you are able to access some online and if you can’t do it yourself staff can help with our Ipads.
+We also this month sent home handprints to our loved ones with a covering Coronavirus update letter reminding them all how much they are loved and missed at this time.

-We do have plenty of stock of oral hygiene products, glasses, wipes and hearing aid batteries if residents need them.
-If you need any other shopping you can either do it online where possible, ask a relative or friend to get it and drop it off, or speak to a staff member and we can organize to get it for you.
+Our shopping remains the same at this time with no residents allowed into town.
+We still have plenty of stock of oral hygiene products, glasses wipes and hearing aid batteries if needed.
+If you need any other shopping you can either do it on line where possible, ask a relative or friend to get it and drop it off or speak to a staff member and we can organise to get it for you.

 General and Activities

-Marius has been working hard on completing our lounge area and it is coming together really well and it will be a beautiful space to relax in when it’s finished.
-He hopes to have it completed in 3 weeks’ time.
+Marius has been working hard on completing our lounge area and it is coming together well and will be a beautiful space to relax when it is finished.
+He hopes to have it completed very soon.

 Gen closed the meeting by thanking everyone for coming and expressing that if anyone had any concerns or worries about anything within the home that they can talk to herself or her deputy Ilza at any time or address it with a member of staff.